hghcomphys/pantea/README.rst

 for use in computational physics and chemistry.
 These potentials are necessary for conducting large-scale molecular dynamics simulations of complex materials at the atomic level with ab initio accuracy.

-JAXIP is for creating machine learning-based potentials for use in molecular dynamics simulations, rather than a package for conducting molecular dynamics simulations itself.
+JAXIP is a tool for developing potentials for molecular dynamics simulations, rather than a package for performing molecular dynamics simulations itself.

 .. _JAX: https://github.com/google/jax